iqrfsdk/clibiqrf-mcu/README.md

  * IQRF TR-52

 ## Supported platforms
-This library is supported on AVR-based Arduino compatable platforms (e.g. Arduino Uno, Leonardo, Mega, Nano).
+This library is supported on AVR-based Arduino compatable platforms (e.g. Arduino Uno, Leonardo, Mega, Nano) and PIC32-based Arduino compatable platforms (e.g. chipKIT).

 ## Installation
 The best way how to install this library is to [download a latest package](https://github.com/iqrfsdk/clibiqrf-uc/releases) or use a [platformio](http://platformio.org/):